b-insh/If-You-Build-It/README.md

 ## Getting Started

-There are two ways to take advantage of the If You Build It's functionality in your own projects.
+There are two ways to take advantage of If You Build It's functionality in your own projects.

 1. Download `dist/if_you_build_it.js` and include it in your program.
 2. Download the `src` folder and use webpack to compile the files.